ispras/spark-openstack/README.md

     * `<virtual-network>` - your virtual network name or ID (in Neutron or Nova-networking)
     * `<floating-ip-pool>` - floating IP pool name
     * `<cluster-name>` - name of the cluster (prefix 'surname' is a good practice)
+    * `--async` - launch Openstack instances in async way (preferred, but can cause problems on Openstack before Kilo)
+    * `--yarn` - Spark-on-YARN deploy mode  (has overhead on memory so do not use it if you don't know why)

     Spark-specific optional arguments: